Serving SAP Fiori UIs

 isAdmin : Boolean;

-}A key is technically not required, but without it some consumers might run into problems.
+}A key is technically not required, but omitting it may cause issues for some consumers.

-Then define an on handler for serving the request:
+Then, define an on handler to serve the request:

 srv.on('READ', 'Configuration', async req => {